dkperf/SEDRI/README.md

 run 'getAllData.cmd'    to aquire your data; It will attempt to get past 15 days worth of data.
                         pData.py can only get 7 days of data.
 Thats all solarEdge provides.

+The .py scripts will only retrieve data if the date file does not already exist on the local drive.

 run 'wplot.py'          to plot and examine your system data.

 Edit the solar.dpt file to adjust/add items on your plot.